balajialg/Datahub-Test-Repo/_sources/onboarding.md

 **How many hubs across the campus exist?
 Which courses use them extensively?**

 We have 15+ hubs that cater to the diverse needs of the campus audience.
-This includes the main Datahub, which serves multiple courses/departments across the campus.
-In addition, We have separate hubs for courses such as Data 8, Data 100, Public health etc. serving the needs of the teaching team and enrolled students.
+We have the main Datahub, which serves multiple courses/departments across the campus.
+In addition, We have separate hubs for courses such as Data 8, Data 100, Public health, etc., serving the teaching team's needs and enrolled students.
 You can learn more about the varied hubs deployed through this [link](https://docs.datahub.berkeley.edu/en/latest/users/hubs.html).

 **What is the default Memory/CPU requirement for every hub?**

 Our default hub Datahub has 1 GB of RAM.
-However, if your course/research has more complex computation requiring increased RAM, please reach out to us.
+However, please reach out to us if your course/research has more complex computation requiring increased RAM.

 **What are the different services offered as part of the Datahub?**